Donald who? Lower-profile Trump still has grip on GOP.

 Has Donald Trump’s time come and gone?
 After failing to win reelection in 2020 and getting booted from Twitter after the Jan.
 6 Capitol insurrection, he seems a shadow of his former self.
 Even his “Trump”-emblazoned Boeing 757 sits idle and reportedly in disrepair at an airport in upstate New York.

-In lieu of tweets, former President Trump or his team now issues near-nightly emails with political endorsements, attacks, and pronouncements, peppered with his signature exclamation points and capitalizations.
+In lieu of tweets, former President Trump or his team now issue near-nightly emails with political endorsements, attacks, and pronouncements, peppered with his signature exclamation points and capitalizations.
 They are Twitter-ready, and often, in fact, tweeted and retweeted by reporters and advisers.

 Yet somehow, old-fashioned emails lack the punch of those 280-character missives that used to land on millions of phones multiple times a day.
 On TV, the medium that made him a star with “The Apprentice,” his presence has returned to the modest levels of May 2015, right before he launched his 2016 presidential campaign, according to the Stanford Cable TV News Analyzer.